Lynn Simons

-Lynn Simons is an American politician and educator who served as the 17th Wyoming Superintendent of Public Instruction from 1979 to 1991, as a member of the Democratic Party.
+Lynn Simons (June 1, 1934 - August 30, 2025) was an American politician and educator who served as the 17th Wyoming Superintendent of Public Instruction from 1979 to 1991, as a member of the Democratic Party.
 She unsuccessfully sought the Democratic senatorial nomination in 1988.

 Early life

-Lynn Simons graduated with a bachelor's degree in English from the University of Colorado and a master's degree in American studies from the University of Wyoming.
+Lynn Simons was born on June 1, 1934 in Havre, Montana.
+She briefly lived in Flint, Michigan before relocating to Golden, Colorado, where she grew up.
+She graduated with a bachelor's degree in English from the University of Colorado and a master's degree in American studies from the University of Wyoming.
 In 1957, she joined the American Civil Liberties Union.

 Career

-Board of Education
+Board of education

 In 1971, Simons was appointed by Governor Stanley K. Hathaway to a six-year term on the Wyoming Board of Education to replace Harry F. Hays.
 She was selected to serve as president of the Wyoming Committee on School Organization in 1975.
 During her tenure on the Wyoming Board of Education, she served as vice-chair and chair of the board.

 Superintendent of Public Instruction

 On April 5, 1978, Simons announced that she would seek the Democratic nomination for Wyoming Superintendent of Public Instruction.
 She won the Democratic nomination against Sydney Spiegel, a history teacher, and defeated incumbent Republican Superintendent Robert Schrader.
 She was reelected in 1982 and 1986.
 In 1990, Simons sought reelection, but was defeated by Republican nominee Diana Ohman.

 During the 1980 presidential election Simons endorsed President Jimmy Carter for reelection.
 In 1982, she gave support to a court case in which the Supreme Court of the United States ruled that the children of illegal immigrants could get a free public education.
 During the 1984 presidential election she endorsed Senator Gary Hart for the Democratic presidential nomination.
 In 1985, Simons led a twenty member education delegation that visited schools in China and the Soviet Union.
 In 1985, Lynn was named to the Steering Committee of the Education Commission of the States.

 Simons sought the Democratic nomination for the 1988 United States Senate election, but lost in the Democratic primary to John P. Vinch.

 Simons is the last Democrat to serve in this position.